brunoanken/brunoanken/README.md

 :hammer:Currently my favorite stack is JavaScript, React, Elixir and Phoenix

-:mortar_board: BS in Computer Engineering at Universidade Federal do Paraná (UTFPR)
+:mortar_board: BS in Computer Engineering at Universidade Tecnológica Federal do Paraná (UTFPR)